popecruzdt/dt-k8s-otel-o11y-cluster/README.md

 Total Duration: 10

 ### What You’ll Learn Today
-In this lab we'll create a Kubernetes cluster in GCP (GKE) and deploy the OpenTelemetry Demo application, astronomy-shop.
+In this lab we'll create a Kubernetes cluster in Codespaces using Kind.
+We'll also deploy the OpenTelemetry Demo application, astronomy-shop.
 This is a foundation/prerequisite for several other labs utilizing this infrastructure deployment.
+This process is automated when starting a new Codespaces instance, no manual action required.

 Lab tasks:
-1. Create a Kubernetes cluster on Google GKE
+1. Create a Kubernetes cluster on Kind Kubernetes
 2. Deploy OpenTelemetry's demo application, astronomy-shop
 3. Deploy Istio Service Mesh